evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 According to [Wikipedia][1], the first draft of ECMAscript 4 was dated February 1999.
 The original target for completion was August 2008.

-ECMAscript 4 was a very ambitious, and added a ton of features that were percieved as important and missing from ECMAscript 3.
+ECMAscript 4 was very ambitious, and added a ton of features that were percieved as important and missing from ECMAscript 3.
 It also 'fixed' a number of things in the previous version, making it backwards incompatible in various ways.